UCL/rsd-engineeringcourse/session10/08performance.md

     ys[i] = ys[i] + yvs[i]
 ```

-We'll replace this loop with a vectorised version (NB: we will also need to modify our function to ```return``` the updated values because this operation creates a copy, rather than modifying in-place):
+We'll replace this loop with a vectorised version:

 ``` python
 # Move according to velocities